 No Medical Exam: Burial insurance falls into the category of simplified issue whole life.
 This means that the applicant will never be asked to get a medical exam.
 All that will be required are a few yes or no health questions.
 Coverage can be issued completely over the phone without needing to leave home.

-Underwriting: Why Does Atrial Fibrillation Matter?
+Underwriting: Does Atrial Fibrillation Affect Burial Life Insurance?

 According to the Center for Disease Control, AFib causes about 1 in 7 strokes.